 Where banks have applied a collective approach to measure a SICR (IFRS 9 B5.5.4), this should be disclosed.
 The disclosure should include a description of the approach applied, considering the grouping of instruments by shared risk characteristics in accordance with IFRS 9 B5.5.5.
-Such disclosure could be aligned with the recommended disclosures in respect of 'high risk sectors' in Note 48.2.4, if the collective staging approach considers the sector as a significant input.
+Such disclosure could be aligned with the recommended disclosures in respect of 'high risk sectors', if the collective staging approach considers the sector as a significant input.